1. Brands' infatuation with virtual reality

 - Increase brand awareness.

-- Explain product details in a more simplified way.
+- Explain the details of its products in a more simplified way.

 - Increase customer engagement.

-- Present products in an attractive and differentiating way.
+- Present your products in an attractive and differentiating way.

-A virtual showroom is the digital twin of a classic showroom.
+A virtual showroom is a real digital twin of a classic showroom.
 It allows products and collections to be showcased and viewed by customers all over the world!
-It can be enhanced with product sheets, furniture that does not exist in the real world, videos, etc., all of which will help to remain faithful to the brand’s image while immersing the consumer in a new experience.
+It can be enhanced with product sheets, furniture that does not exist in the real world, videos, etc., all of which will help to remain faithful to the brand's image while immersing the consumer in a new experience.
 The aim is to create a real physical link with the customer throughout the experience.
-Videoconferencing tools allow to preserve this human relationship that we can be afraid to lose in virtual.
+Videoconferencing tools make it possible to preserve this human relationship that one might be afraid of losing in virtual.

-Of course, there are more than 5 reasons to use VR in Retail.
-Come and discover other possibilities of existing solutions thanks to it.
+There are, of course, more than 5 reasons to use VR in retail.
+Come and discover other possibilities of existing solutions solutions that exist thanks to VR.
 To find out more, please contact us: